Continuous integration

 Build the container image

-To build the container image, use your favorite container engine:
+To build the container image, use your favorite container engine from the ci branch:

 ~$